donanroherty/ronandoherty.com_OLD/content/articles/2019-06-05--stardaddy/index.md

 published: true
 ---

-StarDaddy is a Chrome extension for management and re-discovery starred GitHub repositories.
+StarDaddy is a Chrome extension for management and re-discovery of starred GitHub repositories.
 It syncs data locally, enabling lightning fast searching and filtering.

 StarDaddy uses a tag system to filter repositories.
 Detected repo languages are used as default tags, soon you will be able to create custom tags allowing for deep categorization.